Types of Muscular Dystrophy and Neuromuscular Diseases

 Teen to early adulthood

 Symptoms are almost the same as Duchenne, but less severe.
 It progresses more slowly than Duchenne.
-Survival goes into middle age.
+Survival goes into mid to late adulthood.
 Becker disease is almost always limited to males.
 This is the same as with Duchenne.

 Congenital